raboof/connbeat/README.md

 ## Status

-This is a proof-of-concept sketch.
-While functional, it is not currently performant or beautiful.
+This is a proof-of-concept.
+While functional, battle-testing and performance tuning is still in progress.

 ## Building

-    // Make sure $GOPATH is set
+    # Make sure $GOPATH is set
     go get github.com/raboof/connbeat
     cd $GOPATH/src/github.com/raboof/connbeat
+    go get -t ./...
+    # While we work on upstreaming our improvements,
+    # connbeat currently depends on a fork of the beats framework:
+    ./switchGoPath.sh github.com/elastic/beats github.com/raboof/beats httpOutput
     make

 ## Running